mayebejames/jamesmaye/_site/Chronic Myeloid Leukaemia.md

 * Cytogenetic remission --  disappearance of Philadelphia chromosome from marrow cells
 * Molecular remission -- non-detection of BCR-ABL by rtPCR (3 log ↓)

 Imatinib is the first line treatment for newly diagnosed patients in the chronic phase.
-It is continued to failure, sub-optimal response to failure.
-Imatinib is a small molecule tyrosine kinase inhibitor which is partially-specific to the BCR-ABL fusion protein.
+It is a small molecule tyrosine kinase inhibitor which is partially-specific to the BCR-ABL fusion protein.
 The IRIS trial[^1]  showed an 87% complete cytogenetic remission and 89% survival at 5 years.
 Common side effects of imatinib include myelosuppression,  oedema, nausea, rashes, cramps, fatigue, diarrhoea, headache, arthralgia, and abnormal LFTs.
 Neutropenia secondary to myelosuppression is managed with G-CSF such as filgastrim or by reducing or suspending treatment.
 Platelet counts below 50 are managed with suspended or reduced treatment.

 Allopurinol is used to reduce the risk of gout.
 Patients in CML are predisposed to gout due to the high cellular turnover, producing an excess of purines which are then catabolised to urate.